oh-my-neovim/oh-my-neovim/README.md

 - Simplify the installation process of plugins and its dependencies
 - Simplify the configuration overhead
-- Build a big library that helps users to get batch of features for the [Neovim](https://neovim.io/) with just one command
+- Build a big extensions library that helps users to get batch of features for the [Neovim](https://neovim.io/) with just one command

 ## Getting Started